screwdriver-cd/screwdriver/design/build-clusters.md

 ### Cache

 	Use Redis HMSET to cache all active records from `buildClusters` table.
 Redis should be updated for any changes in `buildClusters` table.
 		HMSET <cluster_name> authKeyName "filename" signOption "{value}" queue "value" managedBy "screwdriver" HGET <cluster_name> authKeyName
 		HGET <cluster_name> signOption

+### Queue

+Redis queue (Master) - It will hold queues for all build clusters.

+Redis queue (Build Cluster) - It will hold queue wrto the build cluster.

-#### Below listed apis need to be built to manage the cluster details
+### Below listed apis need to be built to manage the cluster details

 | Method | url |
 | --- | --- |